 Regulating the temperature within your home can help you save on energy costs.

 Instead of cranking up your thermostats, keep it around 68 degrees, which is one of the most energy efficiency temperatures.

 The further the temperature in your home differs from the forecast outside, the more your system is working.

 According to the Department of Energy , turning your thermostat back between seven and ten degrees for 8 hours a day to save up to 10% on heating costs.

-Homer Nine and Sons, Inc., are experts within the Beaver, Pennsylvania area and can provide top-notch assistance for all your HVAC needs.
+Homer Nine and Sons, Inc., are experts within the Cranberry Township, Pennsylvania area and can provide top-notch assistance for all your HVAC needs.
 Call us at (724) 241-8698 for all your HVAC needs!